Disorder, entropy and harmonic functions: Introduction

 for some $\varepsilon>0$.

 For the proof of Theorem~\ref{heat kernel} we only need the upper bound in \eqref{a}.
-For the proof of Theorem~\ref{dimension linear} we will also need the lower bound, but only in the regime $|x-y|\approx \sqrt{n}$ {\em i.e.}\ in the regime where the probabilities are $\approx n^{-d/2}$.
+For the proof of Theorem~\ref{dimension linear} we will also need the lower bound, but only in the regime $|x-y|\approx \sqrt{n}$, that is, in the regime where the probabilities are of order $n^{-d/2}$.